d2l-ai/d2l-en/chapter_introduction/preface.md

-(with increasing autonomy), smart reply systems that anticipate mundane replies, helping people dig out from mountains of email, and software agents that dominate the world's best humans at board games like Go, a featonce deemed to be decades away.
+(with increasing autonomy), smart reply systems that anticipate mundane replies, helping people dig out from mountains of email, and software agents that dominate the world's best humans at board games like Go, a feat once deemed to be decades away.
-Already, these tools are exerting a widening impact, changing the way movies are made, diseases are diagnosed, and playing a growing role in basic sciences, from astrophysics to biology.
+Already, these tools are exerting a widening impact, changing the way movies are made, diseases are diagnosed, and playing a growing role in basic sciences -- from astrophysics to biology.
 This book represents our attempt to make deep learning approachable, teaching you both the *concepts*, the *context*, and the *code*.